 - Make small, golf-size balls with the tofu crumbles.
 Be sure to tightly pack the balls.
-If it’s too wet, add another couple of tablespoons of oat flour until it’s easy to roll into a ball.
+If it’s too wet, add another couple of tablespoons of oat flour until it’s easy to roll into balls.

-- Next, add pasta sauce – add as much or as little as you prefer.
-Simmer for 10 minutes on medium-low.
-Remove and serve.
+- Next, add pasta sauce - add as much or as little as you prefer.
+Simmer for 5 minutes on low.
+Carefully remove from the skillet and serve.
 If you prefer you can add the sauce later without simmering the tofu meatballs in it.